$\sqrt{n}$-consistent parameter estimation for systems of ordinary differential equations: bypassing numerical integration via smoothing: Discussion

 Note that when performing minimisation, the factor $0.1$ can be omitted from both terms in the above display.
 The minimisation procedure resulted in the estimate

 With our implementation, the total time needed for computation of the estimate of $\theta$ (including time needed for kernel and weight function evaluations, but excluding time needed for loading observations) was about 0.5 seconds on a notebook with Intel(R) Pentium(R) Dual CPU T3200 @ 2.00 GHz processor and 4.00 GB RAM.
-The parameter estimates appear to be sufficiently accurate in this particular case.
+The parameter estimates appear to be sufficiently accurate in this particular case.\looseness=1

-Our second example deals with the Van der Pol oscillator that describes an electric circuit containing a nonlinear element, see p.\ 333, Problem 12 on p.\ 365, and the references on p.\ 373 in \citet{keshet}.
+Our second example deals with the Van der Pol oscillator that describes an electric circuit containing a nonlinear element, see page 333, Problem 12 on page 365, and the references on page 373 in \cite {keshet}.
 The corresponding system of ordinary differential equations takes the form

-We took $\theta=0.8$ and the initial condition $(x_1(0),x_2(0))=(1,1).$ The solution to \eqref{pol} is of oscillatory nature and the components $x_{\theta1}$ and $x_{\theta2}$ are out of phase of each other.
+We took $\theta=0.8$ and the initial condition $(x_1(0),x_2(0))=(1,1).$ The solution to~\eqref{pol} is of oscillatory nature and the components $x_{\theta1}$ and $x_{\theta2}$ are out of phase of each other.
 The solution is plotted in Figure \ref{fig:pol} with a thin line.

-We then simulated a data set of size $n=50$ of observations on the solution $x_{\theta}$ of \eqref{pol} over the time interval $[0,25]$ at an equidistant grid of time points $t_i=0.5 i,i=1,\ldots,50,$ by setting
+We then simulated a~data set of size $n=50$ of observations on the solution $x_{\theta}$ of \eqref{pol} over the time interval $[0,25]$ at an equidistant grid of time points $t_i=0.5 i,i=1,\ldots,50,$ by setting

-where the i.i.d.\ measurement errors $\epsilon_{ij}$ were generated from the normal distribution $N(0,\sigma^2)$ with mean zero and variance $\sigma^2=0.01.$ These observations $Y_{ij}$ are plotted with crosses in Figure \ref{fig:pol}.
-When computing the estimate $\hat{\theta}_n,$ we used the same kernel and the same weight function as in the previous example, while the bandwidth was set to $b=1.$ The estimates of the solution components $x_{\theta 1}$ and $x_{\theta 2}$ are depicted by a solid line in Figure \ref{fig:pol}, while the derivatives $x_{\theta 1}^{\prime}$ and $x_{\theta 2}^{\prime}$ together with their estimates are given in Figure \ref{fig:pol:der}.
+where the i.i.d. measurement errors $\epsilon_{ij}$ were generated from the normal distribution $N(0,\sigma^2)$ with mean zero and variance $\sigma^2=0.01.$ These observations $Y_{ij}$ are plotted with crosses in Figure~\ref{fig:pol}.
+When computing the estimate $\hat {\theta}_n,$ we used the same kernel and the same weight function as in the previous example, while the bandwidth was set to $b=1.$ The estimates of the solution components $x_{\theta1}$ and $x_{\theta2}$ are depicted by a solid line in Figure \ref{fig:pol}, while the derivatives $x_{\theta1}^{\prime}$ and $x_{\theta2}^{\prime}$ together with their estimates are given in Figure \ref{fig:pol:der}.

-The estimation procedure resulted in an estimate $\hat{\theta}_n=0.83$ and the computation time was about $0.4$ seconds.
+The estimation procedure resulted in an estimate $\hat{\theta }_n=0.83$ and the computation time was about $0.4$ seconds.

 We intend to perform a more practically oriented study exploring some of the ideas mentioned in this section in a separate publication.